-At FLC, college is more affordable than you might think.
+At FLC, college is a more affordable education than you might think.
 We start with the lowest tuition and fees of any four-year public institution in Colorado.
 And then we add scholarships, grants, work-study, and loans, all packaged together, to make your FLC degree an investment that pays off.

 Low tuition and fees, coupled with a streamlined scholarship process mean you get to focus on creating your future and soaking up campus life.
 Read on to get the lay of the land.

 For Colorado residents